laurentperrinet/laurentperrinet.github.io/content/talk/2025-12-12-main/index.md

 publication_types:
 - paper-conference
 publication: '*Montreal AI and Neuroscience conference, Dec 11-13th, 2025*'
-abstract: "By construction, deep convolutional networks treat all pixels equally.
+abstract: 'By construction, deep convolutional networks treat all pixels equally.
   Result: they are energy-hungry, fragile to rotations or zooms, and poor at object localization.
 This contrasts sharply with biological vision, which demonstrates remarkable efficiency.
 Think of an eagle spotting prey from kilometers away or a